 I am a wild mammal population biologist, based in the Derbyshire Peak District, England, UK.

-I am working on a PhD Research Program with Manchester Metropolitan University (MMU).
+On 9th August 2021 I finish a 4.5 year PhD Research Program with Manchester Metropolitan University (MMU).

 You can email me at email@example.com